2022 Bosnian general election: Republika Srpska

+Aftermath

 Allegations of voter fraud

 Following the release of the preliminary results in the Republika Srpska entity elections, opposition parties filed accusations of electoral fraud directly against the leading candidate Milorad Dodik, who they claimed had coordinated stuffing ballot boxes with thousands of illegal votes to put the Alliance of Independent Social Democrats ahead in the polls and that Jelena Trivić of the Party of Democratic Progress was the true winner of the Republika Srpska presidential election.
 As a result of the allegations, the Central Election Commission began a recount of the ballots.
 When the Election Commission verified the preliminary results, they did not verify the Republika Srpska elections.
 However on 27 October, officials confirmed Dodik's victory.
 The commission noted that while there were irregularities, none were on a level that would have changed the outcome of the election.

-Aftermath
+Government formation

 On 15 December 2022, a coalition led by the Alliance of Independent Social Democrats, the Croatian Democratic Union (HDZ BiH) and the liberal alliance Troika reached an agreement on the formation of a new government for the 2022–2026 parliamentary term, designating HDZ BiH deputy president Borjana Krišto as the new chairwoman of the Council of Ministers.
 The Presidency officially nominated Krišto as chairwoman-designate on 22 December.
 The national House of Representatives confirmed her appointment on 28 December.
 On 25 January 2023, the House of Representatives confirmed the appointment of Krišto's cabinet.